Posted on April 22, 2015

 Dan was parked in a Los Angeles parking lot with the engine running.
 Police officer walks by Dan’s car and observes 5 pounds of marijuana in the back seat.
 He arrests Dan for possession with the intent to sell and transportation of a controlled substance.
 In this case, Dan will not be guilty of transportation because the vehicle was not “moving.”
 This charge requires movement and instead, Dan was sitting in his idling car in a parking lot.

 Dan was pulled over by a Los Angeles police officer and a subsequent search revealed 4 ounces of cocaine in the back seat.
 The substance actually belonged to Dan’s friend who had left it in Dan’s car without informing Dan.
 Dan was charged with transportation of a controlled substance.
 In this case, Dan would not be guilty of transportation of a controlled substance because he lacked the requisite knowledge that the cocaine was in his car to begin with.

 Contact Us for a Free Consultation

-If you have been arrested or charged with transportation of a controlled substance or any other drug crime, contact Los Angeles Drug Crimes Lawyer John Rogers at the Law Offices of John D. Rogers located at 1801 Century Park East, 24th Floor, Los Angeles, CA 90067.
+If you have been arrested or charged with transportation of a controlled substance or any other drug crime, contact an experienced Orange County Drug Crimes Lawyer at the Law Offices of John D. Rogers.
 Call 877-888-9820 now for a free confidential consultation concerning your rights and defenses.